May 22nd, 2020 | Why Is It Cool To Work As a Career Advisor?

 1. Good Vibe in General.

 Just like mentioned above, I sometimes feel so pumped that I randomly dance around the room and can’t sit down and rest in one place.
-I just feel healthy on my body and on my soul.
+I just feel healthy in my body and my soul.
 Somehow this was never the case when I was working as a PhD candidate.
 I felt just drained—even in the morning just after waking up.

 2. The Never-Ending Curiosity

 …that pulls you out of bed in the morning.
-And the topic I am now working on is getting even more interesting to me with every single day; every person that gives their thumb up and tells me that I did a good job, makes me even more hungry to learn further and be even better.
+And the topic I am now working on is getting even more interesting to me every single day; every person that gives their thumb up and tells me that I did a good job, makes me even more hungry to learn further and be even better.